khaxrxldev/obsidian-vault/Git Command.md

 git revert commit_hash
 ```
 #### COMMIT INFO
-The hash & the comment of commit can be obtained with *git reflog*
+The hash & the comment of commit can be obtained with `git reflog`.
 ```git
 git reflog
 ```
 #### RESET COMMIT
-The last commit can be undo using the *git reset* command
+The last commit can be undo using the `git reset` command.
 - soft reset
 	- un-commits the last commit and ==keep its changes from the staging area==.
 	- changes ==still== in the code base.